If you’re reading this article, you’ve probably heard of L-Citrulline.

 Free radicals are molecules which cause oxidative damage.
 They’re suspected of contributing to muscle soreness, among other things.

 Given Citrulline’s role as a free-radical scavenger throughout the body, it makes sense that it would indirectly reduce muscle soreness ordinary caused by free radicals.

 Of course, this is pure speculation (albeit, based on solid facts) but the research is pretty clear…

 L-Citrulline is an effective supplement for reducing muscle soreness and enhancing exercise recovery.

 Growth Hormone (GH) is involved in a ton of physiological processes including building muscle, burning fat, and supporting immune function.
 When you exercise, you naturally secrete more Growth Hormone.

-Citrulline supplementation won’t mimic the effects of taking GH or anything even close to that.
+Citrulline supplementation won’t mimic the effects of taking actual GH or a GH secretagogue, like MK-77.